What haven’t I told you about Singapore yet? Part 1

 The nature of Singapore

 Many people would say that Singapore is a mega-polis of glass and concrete, but it is not.
 There are parks, vertical gardens everywhere.
 Even the skyscrapers are green.
 You can see in the view from Shangri-La hotel such buildings.
 A garden with trees is made on the middle floors.
-This tendency is also evident from the video that I shared on the Facebook page of the placescases.com about hydropontic vertical farm built on one of the shopping malls’ roof.
+This tendency is also evident from the video that I shared on the Facebook page of the placescases.com about hydroponic vertical farm built on one of the shopping malls’ roof.

 The best interaction with Singapore nature is in the zoo.
 You will see it in the third part of the travelogue